amperity/dialog/README.md

 ### Logger Levels

+Dialog supports the standard set of log levels, specified with keywords:
-The thresholds for various loggers can be controlled with a few keys in the config map.
+`:trace`, `:debug`, `:info`, `:warn`, `:error`, and `:fatal` in ascending order of severity.
+Each logger may have a threshold and will only report events logged at that threshold or higher.
+These thresholds can be controlled with a few keys in the config map:

 - `:level`